fl2ma/docs-csv-importer/docs/install/self_hosted.md

 sudo chmod -R 775 csv-importer/storage
 ```

+In general, these access rights aren't terrible important for the CSV importer, as long as your web server can read all the files.

 ### Configuration

 In the `csv-importer` directory you will find a `.env` file.
 Open this file using your favorite editor.
 There are instructions what to do in this file.
+If you can't find this file, copy `.env.example` into `.env` and voila!

 ## Accessing the CSV importer

 It depends on your installation and web server, but usually you can access the CSV importer over [http://localhost/](http://localhost/).
 If this URL is taken by Firefly III already, make sure your server configuration accepts both.
+This is called a "virtual host".

 ### Browsing to site